LiamPowers/changelog/_posts/2020-11-25-website-release.md

 ---

-We are proud to announce that after a lot of hard work (mainly Luigi), we have finally launched out beta platform.
+We are proud to announce that after a lot of hard work (mainly Luigi), we have finally launched our beta platform.

 This is a really big moment for FM Base, although it's only the beginning of our development.